i24k3/auto-boiler/README.md

 Built only with node.js core modules (`fs`, `path`).
 No external dependencies.

 ## Inspiration
-- Next.js -> The whole "path-based routing" thing made me think.
+- Next.js: The whole "path-based routing" thing made me think.
 They are just reading the path and then putting it inside a router-script to move based on paths.

-- NeoVim -> The way nvim (especilly lazy.nvim) just auto detects the new pluggin automatically when put a file in a drectory.
+- NeoVim: The way nvim (especilly lazy.nvim) just auto detects the new pluggin automatically when put a file in a drectory.
 Inspired the idea for using adding files to get template for new extensions.

-- my lazieness ->honestly, i didn't want to type the same boilerplate, i know there is emmet and stuff but i am so lazy that i don't even wanna type the few characters again and again.
+- my lazieness: honestly, i didn't want to type the same boilerplate, i know there is emmet and stuff but i am so lazy that i don't even wanna type the few characters again and again.
 This Project is the result.